kapobajza/react-graphql-sample/README.md

 # React Sample App

 This is a sample React app, using a fake API server ([json-server](https://github.com/typicode/json-server)).
 It is a small app where you can browse through a list of posts, see details of each individual post and add new posts.

-In order to start the app, you would have first to install dependencies:
+Before starting the app, you would have first to install dependencies:

 ```
 yarn install